kyla-harper/configs/README.md

   * `makepkg -fsri`

 ## Install and set up applications
-* `pikaur kitty fish neovim keybase-bin keepassxc discord slack-desktop nerd-fonts-fira-code bat httpie`
+* `pikaur kitty fish neovim keybase-bin keepassxc discord slack-desktop nerd-fonts-fira-code bat httpie tidy`
 * Kitty
   * Copy the stuff from the configs repo
   * Set it up as the default terminal